The Skulls II

 The Skulls II is a 2002 thriller film directed by Joe Chappelle and starring Robin Dunne, Nathan West, Ashley Lyn Cafagna, Lindy Booth and Christopher Ralph.
-A sequel to the 2000 film The Skulls, it was released direct-to-video.
+A sequel to the 2000 film The Skulls, it was released direct-to-video by Universal Studios Home Video on April 9, 2002.

+The film was followed by a sequel The Skulls III (2004).

 Plot

 Several years after the first film, Ryan Sommers is a student at an unnamed university, believed to be Yale University by the sports teams logo and various New Haven, Connecticut imagery seen throughout the film.
 He and lacrosse teammate, Jeff, are tapped for the elite "Skulls" society.
 Despite his friend Jeff's zeal for being tapped, Ryan is ambivalent toward admission into the Skulls, seeing it as a form of control from his older brother, Greg (who is a member), and its distraction from his beautiful, socialite girlfriend, Ali.

 Soon after being tapped, Ryan (having received inside information from his older brother Greg) stages an accident during one of the Skulls' secret initiation rituals by faking that he has been accidentally stabbed, only to reveal that it was a sophomoric joke.
 Not amused, the senior leadership, led by Parker Neal, decide to punish Ryan and Jeff by making them clean the attic of the Skulls tomb.
 While cleaning the attic that night, both Ryan and Jeff hear someone on the roof, only to discover it is fellow Skulls member Matt "Hutch" Hutchison and field hockey team captain Diana Rollins.
 While peeping on Hutchison and Rollins as she begins to disrobe, Ryan notices her drinking from a flask that Hutchison gave her.
 Soon thereafter, she starts to become dizzy and then falls off the roof of the Skulls tomb.
 Trying to alert the other members in the tomb, Ryan is told that nothing is wrong and he must have been seeing things.